vili1120/vasm/README.md

 **vasm** is a lightweight, assembly-like, stack-based interpreter written in Go.
 It allows you to define and run simple instructions using a stack-oriented execution model.

-> 🧠 Inspired by virtual machines and low-level computation, vasm is a great starting point for experimenting with custom interpreters or learning stack-based execution principles.

 ---

 ##   Stack-based Execution